menu

 Real Estate Prices & Overview

-The average rental price in Pine Creek is currently $2,930, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 73.4% of the neighborhoods in Colorado.
+The average rental price in Pine Creek is currently $1,110, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 98.1% of Colorado neighborhoods.

 Pine Creek is a rural neighborhood (based on population density) located in Air Force Academy, Colorado.

-Pine Creek real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Pine Creek real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Pine Creek neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Pine Creek neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics